Nirmal-22/Local-Library-Management-System/README.md

 2. Run `yarn` to install dependencies

+3. Create a `.env` file and create variables as mentioned in the `.env.example` with the values

-3. Run `nodemon server.js` to start the server [Should have installed nodemon globally]
+4. Run `nodemon server.js` to start the server [Should have installed nodemon globally]

 ### Frontend Setup